New Jersey Non-Immigrant VISA Lawyer

 Consular processing allows foreign nationals to apply for visas while still in their home country.
 This is best handled with an experienced immigration lawyer in the U.S., working closely with a liaison (usually a family member or employer) already in the country.

-Submitting a petition via consular processing presents its own challenges because we are no longer dealing with United States Customs and Immigration Services.
+Submitting a petition via consular processing presents its own challenges because we are no longer dealing with United States Customs and Immigrations Services.
 Instead, we are working with the Department of State.
 Access to files can be limited and backlogs are common.
-Nevertheless, an attorney can ensure that the government has the requisite information to process your petition without unnecessary delays.
+Nevertheless, an Immigration Attorney Morristown, NJ can ensure that the government has the requisite information to process your petition without unnecessary delays.

 The best way to enter the U.S. depends on what you plan to do here, and on how long you want to stay.